-Trace Evidence Analysis is the discipline of forensic science that deals with minute transfers of materials that cannot be seen with the unaided eye.
+Trace Evidence Analysis is the discipline of forensic science that deals with the minute transfers of materials that cannot be seen with the unaided eye.
 The handling and analysis of trace evidence requires care and specialized techniques.
 Trace evidence may provide a link between the victim and a suspect, a victim and a scene, or the suspect and a scene.

 The sub-disciplines within Trace Evidence Analysis can be divided into nine separate areas:

 Scientists also provide crime scene examination and reconstruction and training to the law enforcement agencies within the State of New Jersey.